preedep/hmacauth/README.md

 - HMACAUTH-LIB : A library that contains the HMAC Authentication logic.
 - HMACUTH-WASM : A WebAssembly project that uses the HMACAUTH-LIB to authenticate a request.
 - HMACAUTH-WEB : A Web project that uses the HMACAUTH-LIB to authenticate a request.
+- HMACAUTH-CLI : A CLI project that uses the HMACAUTH-LIB to authenticate a request.